This page describes how to use Key Visualizer to check for performance issues that are related to your Firestore in Datastore mode usage patterns.

 To launch Key Visualizer:

-Select a time span from the available Key Visualizer scans:
+Select a time span and a metric from the available Key Visualizer scans:

 Scans are available based on scan eligibility.
 You can't select time spans that did not meet scan eligibility or that are still processing.
 The two most recent scans of the day will take some time to process before they are available.